Shemp Howard: The Three Stooges: 1946–1955

+Shemp suffered a mild stroke in November 1952, but recovered within weeks.
+The medical episode had no noticeable effect on his remaining films with the Stooges.
+Historians Ted Okuda and Edward Watz explain: "To cope with skyrocketing production costs, [producer-director] Jules White grew dependent on lifting footage from earlier shorts, then filming a handful of new sequences to comply with the older scenes, using identical sets and as many of the original cast members as possible."
+This eased the burden on the Stooges, who could now film their scenes in one or two days instead of four or five.

 Personal life

-In September 1925, Shemp married Gertrude Frank (1905–1982), a fellow New Yorker.
-They had one child, Morton (1927–1972).
-Gertrude Frank Howard outlived her husband and son, and was living when her first cousin Barney Frank (born 1940, the son of her father's brother) became a US Congressman.
+In September 1925, Shemp married Gertrude Frank (1905–1982).
+They had one child, Morton Horwitz, born in Brooklyn on February 26, 1927.
+Morton died in 1972.

-Shemp used his somewhat homely appearance for comic effect, often mugging grotesquely or allowing his hair to fall in disarray.
-He even played along with a publicity stunt that named him "The Ugliest Man in Hollywood". ("I'm hideous," he explained to reporters.)
-Notoriously phobic, his fears included airplanes, automobiles, dogs, and water.
+Shemp had several phobias, including of airplanes, automobiles, dogs, and water.
 According to Moe's autobiography, Shemp was involved in a driving accident as a teenager and never obtained a driver's license.

 Death

-On November 22, 1955, Shemp went out with associates Al Winston and Bobby Silverman to a boxing match (one of Shemp's favorite pastimes) at the Hollywood Legion Stadium at North El Centro and Selma Avenues, one block above the Hollywood Palladium.
-While returning home in a taxi that evening, Shemp died of a massive heart attack, at the age of 60.
+On November 22, 1955, Shemp went out with associates Al Winston and Bobby Silverman to a boxing match, one of Shemp's favorite pastimes, at the Hollywood Legion Stadium.
+While returning home in a taxi that evening, Shemp died of a massive cerebral hemorrhage (as confirmed by Shemp's daughter-in-law; not a heart attack, as has been reported) at the age of 60.

-Moe's autobiography gives a death date of November 23, 1955, as do most subsequent accounts, because of Moe's book.
-But much of that book was finished posthumously by his daughter and son-in-law, and some details were confused.
+Moe's autobiography gives a death date of November 23, 1955, which became the date cited by other accounts.
+Much of that book was finished posthumously by his daughter and son-in-law, without confirming some of the details that have since come to light.
 The Los Angeles County Coroner's death certificate states that Shemp Howard died on Tuesday, November 22, 1955, at 11:35 [PM] PST.
-Howard's obituary also appeared in the November 23 afternoon editions of Los Angeles newspapers, citing the death on the night of November 22.
-A different account is offered by his daughter-in-law Geri Greenbaum, wife of his son, who says Howard's death happened just as their taxi came over the rise on Barham Boulevard, heading to Howard's Toluca Lake home.
+Howard's obituary appeared in the November 23 afternoon editions of Los Angeles newspapers, citing the death on the night of November 22.

-Shemp Howard was interred in a crypt in the Indoor Mausoleum at the Home of Peace Cemetery in East Los Angeles.
+Shemp Howard is interred in a crypt in the Indoor Mausoleum at the Home of Peace Cemetery in East Los Angeles.
 His younger brother Curly is also interred there, in an outdoor tomb in the Western Jewish Institute section, as well as his parents Solomon and Jennie Horwitz and older brother Benjamin "Jack".